 So when it comes to keeping their value, these regions often appreciate much more reliably than areas lacking key features.

 Real estate sales trends - Are homes on the market 30, 60, or 90 days or even longer?
 What was the selling price compared to the asking price?
 Some information can often be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.

-Appreciation history - Have house prices risen or declined over the last 5 to 10 years?
-Is the neighborhood thought of as desirable because of its location or affordability?
+Appreciation history - Have house prices risen or declined over the past 5 to 10 years?
+Is the neighborhood considered desirable because of its location or affordability?